-It should definitely be a first-rate choice for enthusiast-oriented photographers who want to upgrade their compact camera to a more sophisticated DSLR, and also want better ISO performance, higher quality Full HD video, and excellent resolution photos.
+It should be a first-rate choice for enthusiast-oriented photographers who want to upgrade their compact camera to a more sophisticated DSLR, and also want better ISO performance, higher quality Full HD video, and excellent resolution photos.

-So all these features, make it a sure-fire winner and justifies its position on my all-time fav list.
+So all these features make it a sure-fire winner and justify its position on my all-time fav list.